Home » Residency Programs » Post-Graduate Year One (PGY1) Pharmacy Residency

 Longitudinal Learning Experiences

-Staffing
+Staffing (yearlong)

 Residents are required to staff four shifts per month (typically one weekend and two additional shifts per month).
-Residents will participate in the nutrition services team by following total parenteral nutrition patients on weekend shifts.

-Emergency Response
+Emergency Response (ten months)

 Residents will respond and participate in code blue/emergency events over the course of the residency year.

-Administration
+Administration (ten months)

 Residents are required to complete a longitudinal administration experience, providing the opportunity to be an active member of multiple pharmacy committees.

-Pharmacy Practice-Related Project
+Pharmacy Practice-Related Project (yearlong)

 During this experience, residents will learn the steps involved in planning and completing a project that contributes to furthering pharmacy practice.
 In addition, the resident will present the project at a regional conference and prepare a manuscript appropriate to submit for publication.